Josué Collado Fregoso

-Collado was awarded the 2015 Jovenes Creadores Fellowship to develop a year long project based on the Mexico City-spanish accents.
+Collado received his Master of Music diploma by the New York University where he studied with Michael Gordon and Julia Wolfe.
+He was awarded the Jovenes Creadores Fellowship to develop a yearlong project based on the Mexico City-spanish accents.